trentmilton/SDF-NSTextField-Validation/README.md

 	```

 3. Add **NSTextFieldDelegate** to the .h file.
-4. Add the following method somewhere in your code
+4. Add the following to the .m file.
 	```
 	#pragma mark - Notification